Daniel R. Coates, Ph.D.

 in the lab of Prof. Johan Wagemans at KU Leuven

-the Psychophysics of Appearance
+He was a postdoctoral researcher in the Psychophysics of Appearance

-in Bern, he is now an Assistant Professor at the University of
+Professor at the University of Houston College

 Coates DR, Wagemans J, Sayim B. Diagnosing the visual periphery: Using the Rey-Osterrieth Complex Figure Test to evaluate peripheral visual function. i-Perception (in press).